 Asuka had heard that a million times, a million ways.
 This is my home.
 She found herself looking at the other being with the yellow hair on the opposite bank.

 She raised her voice.
-“I am the heir to the High Shaman of Umiguni!
-I have come to announce that we are having a festival day in your honor.”
+“I am the heir to the High Shaman of Umiguni!”

 “You tore down my shrine!
 My only shrine.
 We are so angry at these foreign things you are worshipping!
 The Volcano Goddess—“